-The Family Court is also able to make Orders for the maintenance of a party to a de facto relationship who, following separation, is unable to adequately support themselves (or child of the de facto relationship) financially.
+The Federal Circuit and Family Court of Australia is also able to make Orders for the maintenance of a party to a de facto relationship who, following separation, is unable to adequately support themselves (or child of the de facto relationship) financially.

 Due to the complexities that often arise in de facto or same-sex property and financial matters, you should seek independent legal advice from an experienced family lawyer prior to entering into any property settlement.